Logoi-Linguistics/Logoi-Linguistics/README.md

     Function/1                      ; Function/1 is a MetaFunction of arity: 1.
         C                           ; C is a Parameter::??, where: ?? = #TypeSignatureIndex#.
         +                           ; + is a VariadicFunction of domain: Numbers.
-            32                      ; 32 is a Constant::Even
+            32                      ; 32 is a Constant::Even::Whole
             *                       ; * is a VariadicFunction of domain: Numbers.
                 C                   ; C is a Parameter::??, where: ?? = #TypeSignatureIndex#.
-                /                   ; / is a VariadicFunction of domain: Numbers? (with exceptions) 9               ; 9 is a Constant::Odd
+                /                   ; / is a VariadicFunction of domain: Numbers? (with exceptions) 9               ; 9 is a Constant::Odd::Whole
-                    5               ; 5 is a Constant::Prime
+                    5               ; 5 is a Constant::Prime::Whole

 celsius->fahrenheit/Rational    ; celsius->fahrenheit is a Function of domain: Rational.
     100                         ; 100 is a Constant::Even